mklements/OLED_Stats_Docker/README.md

 sudo sh get-docker.sh
 sudo usermod -aG docker $USER
 rm get-docker.sh
+exit # logout and back in for changes to take effect!
 ```

 To use the `docker` command as a none-root user, logout and in again for the change to take effect.